 Red Circle Consulting specializes in a full array of community engagement work, presentations, projects, and workshops.
 The core focuses include: building bridges, expanding awareness, and creating understanding around often difficult and complex issues.
 The goal is to meet challenges with solutions that are aligned with healing and justice.

-This is a mixed race, Ojibway/Métis, and Two-Spirit owned and operated business.
+This is an Ojibway/Métis, multiracial, Two-Spirit owned and operated business.
 By supporting Red Circle Consulting you support multiculturalism and the celebration of Indigenous gender variance that has existed for centuries on Anishinaabe Aki (Canada & US).
 To learn more about Cecelia please read the About section.

 - Anishinaabe led anti-racism

 - Grant writing & development management

 - Native American - multiracial identity

 - Métis identity - Great Lakes